w3c/wai-intro-wcag/content/new-in-21.md

 ## Introduction

-For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0 and 2.1, see the [WCAG Overview](/standards-guidelines/wcag/).
+For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0, 2.1, and 2.2, see the [WCAG Overview](/standards-guidelines/wcag/).

-All success criteria from 2.0 are included in 2.1.
-The 2.0 success criteria are exactly the same (verbatim, word-for-word) in 2.1.

 WCAG 2.1 provides 17 additional success criteria to address: